 2nd Grade Lesson Plan #2

 As your 2nd-graders deepen their understanding of these financial ideas, you can move into the topic of human resources.
-You can explain that human resources are workers, the people that go to work, get the job done, and receive a paycheck as a reward for their labor.
-Teachers can show how products would never exist without this critical factor of production and that people contribute mental and physical effort into maximizing profit and productivity.
+You can explain that human resources are workers - the people who go to work, get the job done, and receive a paycheck as a reward for their labor.
+Teachers can show how products would never exist without this critical factor of production and that people contribute mental and physical effort to maximizing profit and productivity.

 You can get into this idea with different avenues.
 One way to activate students’ prior knowledge and help them understand some of these more advanced concepts include: